haiwera-silk-cd/magento-devdocs/guides/v2.1/mrg/ee/CheckoutStaging.md

 ## Implementation details

-The Magento_CheckoutStaging module extends the following Magento_Checkout module functionality to be used in the staging preview mode:
+The Magento_CheckoutStaging模块 extends the following Magento_Checkout模块 functionality to be used in the staging preview mode:

 - Disables an order creation
 - Creates a demo {% glossarytooltip 77e19d0d-e7b1-4d3d-9bad-e92fbb9fb59a %}quote{% endglossarytooltip %}